AkBKukU/docker-scripts/WIREGUARD-NGINX.md

 `letsencrypt` automatically to provide SSL over port 443 as well.

-## Bonus: Docker Port Binding
+## Bonus: Docker Port Mapping

-When setting up a Docker compose script you can specify an IP for an interface on the system to receive traffic throught wen mapping ports.
+When setting up a Docker compose script you can specify an IP for an interface on the system to receive traffic through wen mapping ports.
 For the above example the `Content Server` could be running a Docker container with this port
 mapping: